flantig/Zen-Tab-Wand/README.md

 In Zen → Sine → Marketplace, search for "Zen Tab Wand" and install.
 Or sideload by dropping the source into your Sine mods folder.

 After install, a wand icon appears in your toolbar's workspace separator.
-Right-click the icon to open settings.
+Left-click the icon to sort.

 ![Wand button in the toolbar](docs/images/wand-button.png)